tusharviradiya/pythonWithDjango/README.md

 #### include() function
 - urlpattern can include other module
 - syntext : include(module, namespace=None, app_name=None) or include(pattern_list) or include((pettern_list, app_namespace), namespace = None)

+## url pattern in application
+- first make urls.py file in application
+- after that we need to write url pattern in that file
+- after that we need to inclue in project urls.py file